openstack-k8s-operators/architecture/docs/wa/missing_nncp.md

 from "control-plane.yaml": no matches for kind "NodeNetworkConfigurationPolicy" in version "nmstate.io/v1"
 ```
-Retrying `oc apply -f contol-plane.yaml` a few seconds later should
+Retrying `oc apply -f contol-plane.yaml` a few seconds later is likely to
-resolve the problem however.
+resolve the problem.

 ## Alternative Approach